Renting Real Estate in Tasmania

 Before you can start looking at renting a property in Tasmania, you're have to go through an application process.
 This usually means providing proof of your earnings, as well as references from previous landlords.

 On top of that, you should try and find out who will deal with any issues that can arise over time.
-With this in mind, you should have a read of the Tasmania Residential Tenancy Act 1997, and Tasmania Consumer Trading and Fair Trading will mediate should a dispute, issue or complaint arise.
+With this in mind, you should have a read of the Tasmania Consumer Affairs and Fair Trading website.
 On this website, you'll uncover a whole raft of information regarding your rental rights, so be sure to keep it indexed if you ever become unsure of anything during your time as a tenant.

 The new tenant checklist